 Just make sure that you don’t take in more than you can chew.
 Other opportunities will come your way as time passes.
 Pick the options that will make you happy.
 Good luck.

-I had been told this just recently, and as a first-generation doctor, it is advice like this from my mentor that provides reassurance, something I will be eternally grateful for, and hope to pay forward.
+I had been told of this just recently, and as a first-generation doctor, it is advice like this from a mentor that provides reassurance.

 That Saturday morning, at the end of my second week in private practice, I decided to give myself a deadline before seriously considering plan B. Maybe even plan C.

-That patient would become my first private case as a consultant.
+That was how I got my first neurosurgical referral as a consultant.